OleksiiIvanov1/Operation-Systems-Journal/week7.md

 And explain how these risks could be mitigated in the future.

-Week 7 Reflection
+**Week 7 Reflection**

 This final week allowed me to evaluate the entire server configuration from both a performance and security perspective.
 Running Lynis and nmap helped me identify remaining gaps, while the service audit ensured that the system was not running anything unnecessary.
 Completing the seven-week project helped me develop real command-line administration skills and understand OS behaviour as an integrated system.

-Week 7 Checklist:
+**Week 7 Checklist:**

-Lynis scan	✔️
+Lynis scan	- completed

-nmap analysis	✔️
+nmap analysis	- completed

-SSH & service audit	✔
+SSH & service audit	- completed

-️Remaining risk analysis✔️
+️Remaining risk analysis- completed

-Reflection	✔️
+Reflection - completed